alaa-abouzied/Fizz-Buzz-game/README.md

 # Fizz Buzz game

-**
-This is a game ask the user to entry a number and based on this number check if the given number is divided by 3 only, 5 only or both and print the suitable sentence.
+This is a game that asks the user to entry a number and based on this number check if the given number is divided by 3 only, 5 only or both and print the suitable sentence.
 Follow the below Rule.
 # The Rule
 1. If the number is dividedby 3 only ==“ fizz”